Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 The section name can be anything, its just for your reference.
 The properties are:

 - `dll_path` is the path to the DLL file containing your AI player.
 - `name` is the name of your AI player as will be displayed in game.
-The
 - `init_path` (optional) is the path to the file or folder containing the initialization data for your AI player.
 This path will be passed to your player as an argument of the `Init` method.

 Your AI player should now appear in the list of available player types.